Dowd lab people

 Graduate Students

-I will be recruiting graduate students during the 2023-2024 admissions cycle.
-Please contact me if you are interested in pursuing graduate research in the lab.
+I expect to recruit one or more new graduate students during the 2025-2026 admissions cycle, with preference for PhD students.
+Please contact me if you are interested in pursuing graduate research in the lab and see the SBS graduate studies page for program information. `

 Caroline graduated from the University of Alabama in Spring 2021, earning a BS in Biology and Psychology.
 While at UA, she studied sex differences and repeatability in the terrestrial jumping performance of a semi-aquatic fish (K. marmoratus).
-One of her interests as a member of the Dowd Lab is examining the effects of salinity and osmolytes on cross-tolerance to heat in copepods.
+One of her primary interests as a member of our lab is examining the effects of high salinity on cross-tolerance to heat in copepods, including the role of organic osmolytes.
+She is exploring this interaction using whole-organism and molecular approaches (proteomics and metabolomics).

 Postdoctoral Research Associates